iluvcapra/bwavfile/README.md

 ## Note on Testing

-All of the media for the integration tests is committed to the respository in either zipped form or is created by ffmpeg.
-Before you can run tests, you will need to have ffmpeg installed, and you need to `cd` into the `tests` directory and run the `create_test_media.sh` script.
+All of the media for the integration tests is committed to the respository in zipped form.
+Before you can run tests, you need to `cd` into the `tests` directory and run the `create_test_media.sh` script.
+Note that one of the test files (the RF64 test case) is over four gigs in size.

 ## Resources